kingfranz766/persona-predictor/README.md

 ## **🧠 Persona Predictor**
 Persona Predictor is a web-based personality classification app built using Streamlit.
-It evaluates users’ responses to psychological and behavioral questions and predicts whether their personality type is Introvert, Ambivert, or Extrovert, along with a confidence score and explanation.
+It evaluates users’ responses to psychological and behavioral questions and predicts whether their personality type is Introvert, Ambivert, or Extrovert.

 ## **Features**
 _Slider-based Questionnaire covering:_